kqr/qweyboard/README.md

 Currently Qweyboard only supports Linux/X11 systems, as that is what I have and use.

-You can download and run it by typing
+You should be able to download and run it by typing

     $ git clone https://github.com/kqr/qweyboard
     $ cd qweyboard